Nashville based multi-instrumentalist, specializing in pedal steel, hammond organ, and various tones and textures.

 Q: What was your career path?
 How long have you been doing this?

 A: I started out pursuing the dream of being a traveling singer-songwriter.
 With my own band Hip Hatchet, I put out several albums and EPs.
 Then i got a job as a touring player for an Americana band called Quiet Life.
 We did some support tours for Head and the Heart, Dr. Dog, and a few other great bands.
 After several years on the road with them, I stepped away to focus on my own writing. after another solo release, I decided to get back into sideman life & toured as Esme Patterson's electric guitar player, shortly after playing all of the keys on her album, "We Were Wild."
 Shortly after that gig slowed down, I decided to relocate to Nashville where i joined The War and Treaty playing B3 & pedal steel.
-After two years on the road with them, I decided to step away from the road to focus on writing & studio work.
+After the forced hiatus of the pandemic i've been back to work touring with Mickey Guyton, Pony Bradshaw, Chase Rice, and many others.

 Q: How would you describe your style?